ennovyhs-ops/firebase/README.md

    - **Team Setting**
      - Existing coach to a team may add new coach to join team to help manage by email invitation link.
      - Coach can upload and display a custom logo and change name for team.
-     - Option to select and change managning team
+     - Option to select and change managning team.
+     - Create/edit 8-alphanumeric code for Player/Parent to join teams.
+Each team has its own unique 8-alphanumeric code.
      - Delete team
    - **Profile Setting**
-     - Profile Settings to change name, profile photo, contact email and phone.
+     - Profile Settings to edit profile photo, name, contact email and phone.
      - Delete account
  - Bottom navigation bar to navigate between different pages.